CIAT-DAPA/GapAnalysis/README.md

 **_Predicted Habitat_**

-The `raster` representing the predicted extent of suitable habitat (species distribution model) is used by multiple functions to represent the maximum potential range of a taxon.
+The `rast` representing the predicted extent of suitable habitat (species distribution model) is used by multiple functions to represent the maximum potential range of a taxon.
 This is then compared to what is conserved _ex situ_ or _in situ_.
 Although a required input, the generation of species distribution models is not included in GapAnalysis because a number of R packages for this process already exist (e.g. packages `sdm`, `wallace`, `dismo` and `maxnet`).

 ### Workflow
 The recommended workflow is as follows:

 **Pre-analysis**
- - `GetDatasets` downloads the protected areas and ecoregions datasets from our data repository
+ - `getDatasets` downloads the protected areas and ecoregions datasets from our data repository
+ - `checkEcoregions` provides a quality check of the ecoregion file -- optional
+ - `checkRasters` provides a quality check of the sdm data -- recommended
+ - `checkProtectedAreas` provides a quality check of the protected areas file -- recommended
+ - `checkOccurrences` provides a quality check of the input species data -- recommended

 **Ex-situ Analysis**
  - `SRSex` calculates the Sampling Representativeness Score for _ex situ_ conservation